 Why are you doing this review now?

-The primary purpose of this boundary review is to establish a boundary for the new Huron Brigadoon CES in advance of its opening (anticipated September 2022).
-A decision in June 2021 will allow: a full year for transition planning; a year notice for affected families that are required to move schools; and, set boundaries for kindergarten registration and French Immersion applications in January/February 2021.
+The primary purpose of this boundary review is to establish boundaries for the new St. Patrick Elementary and East Kitchener 7-12 Catholic Schools in advance of their opening (anticipated September 2024).
+A decision in November 2022 will allow a year and a half for transition planning and notice for affected families that are required to move school.

 Can families request to stay at their current school instead of moving to a different school?

-When a decision to move an area to a different school occurs, students are expected to transfer to that school, subject to any grandparenting provisions that may be determined through this boundary review.
+When a decision to change school boundaries occurs, students are expected to transfer to that school, subject to any legacy exceptions that may be determined through the boundary review.

-Where should I register my child for kindergarten?
+Where should I register my child for kindergarten or grade 9?

 Have any boundary change decisions already been made?

-No. The Board of Trustees will decide on any changes to school boundaries on June 14, 2021.
+No. The Board of Trustees will decide on any changes to school boundaries in November 2022.

 As noted above, no decisions have been made by the Board of Trustees.
-Staff will be recommending implementation to occur when the new Huron Brigadoon Catholic Elementary School (CES) opens, which is anticipated to be September 2022.
+Staff will be recommending implementation to occur when the new St. Patrick Elementary and East Kitchener 7-12 Schools open.

 What is the rationale for not allowing school staff and their immediate family members to be on the Boundary Review Committee (BRC)?

 Board staff and their immediate family may have competing interests in their roles as parents and employees of the Board, whether real or perceived.
-To keep the process as transparent as possible, the preference is to have a boundary review committee member wear only one “hat”.
+To keep the process as transparent as possible, the preference is to have a boundary review committee member who does not appear biased.

-Are the three options in the Initial Staff Report the only options that are being considered?
+Are the six options in the Initial Staff Report the only options that are being considered?

 How can I provide feedback?

-There will be two public meetings: March 24, 2021 and April 14, 2021.
-Parents, guardians, and other stakeholders will have the opportunity to provide feedback on options and implementation recommendations through a survey tool.
-Written comments can also be sent to HuronBrigadoon@wcdsb.ca.
-All written comments will be shared with the Boundary Review Committee and the Board of Trustees prior to a decision.
+There will be two public meetings: June 9, 2022 and September 14, 2022.
+Parents, guardians, and other stakeholders will also have the opportunity to provide feedback on options and implementation recommendations through a survey tool.
+Written comments can also be sent to EastKitchener@wcdsb.ca.
+All written comments will be shared with the BRC and the Board of Trustees prior to any decision.

-Once a recommendation is provided to the Board of Trustees, there will be two opportunities for parents and stakeholders to register as a delegation to address the Board directly with their comments, prior to a decision.
+Once recommendations are provided to the Board of Trustees, there will be two opportunities for parents and stakeholders to register as a delegation to address the Board directly with their comments, prior to a decision.

 All opinions are welcome and we encourage parents and stakeholders to THINK before sending their comments (this is what we teach our students).